cwhy/strange_sets/readme.md

 Strange sets
 ====

-I am trying to create some hard dataset for general machine learning yet easy to human.
+I am trying to create some datasets that are hard for general machine learning yet easy to human.

 Depends on MLkit:
 https://github.com/cwhy/MLkit